Faculty & Staff

 PhD New York University

-Tim is Professor of Anthropology at the University of Massachusetts at Boston, USA.
-He received his Ph.D. in Social Anthropology from New York University, with specializations in Urban Anthropology and the Anthropology of Education.
-He has been at UMass/Boston since 1974, and teaches courses on childhood, urban anthropology, applied anthropology, the culture history of Amazonia, and immigrant & minority education.
+Tim is a professor of anthropology at the University of Massachusetts Boston.
+He received his PhD in social anthropology from New York University, with specializations in Urban Anthropology and the Anthropology of Education.
+He has been at UMass Boston since 1974, and teaches courses on childhood, urban anthropology, applied anthropology, the culture history of Amazonia, and immigrant & minority education.
 He teaches in the University's American Studies and Applied Linguistics programs, as well as in Anthropology.
 He was a Senior Fulbright Scholar and a PRAXIS XXI Invited Scientist during 1998 at the Open University of Lisbon (Portugal).

 Tim has done field research in Boston and New York City, USA, as well as in Caracas, Venezuela and Lisbon, Portugal.
 His research projects, publications, and consulting have centered on anthropological study of cities and on a variety of urban problems and issues, in the areas of education, child welfare, gentrification, community and urban development, environmental problems, multicultural relations, public culture (including celebration, architecture, and music) and waterfront planning.
 His most recent project focuses on urban planning and development in Lisbon, especially in the city's Eastern waterfront zone, and issues of urban public culture, national identity, and Europeanization raised by the 1998 Lisbon World Exposition.
 His most recent publications on this project include "Ruas da cidade e sociabilidade pública: um olhar a partir de Lisboa" [City Streets and Public Sociability: the View from Lisbon], in press in the volume, O Lugar da Rua [The Street as a Place], Graca Indias Cordeiro and Frederic Vidal, eds.
 Lisbon: Livros Horizante, 2007), “Popular Music and Cultural Identity in the Cape Verdean Post-Colonial Diaspora,” Etnografica IX(1): 123-148 (2005), and “Lisbon,” in International Encyclopedia of Urban Cultures, Vol. IV, Melvin Ember and Carolyn Ember, eds.
 New Haven: HRAF & Grolier, 2004).